 It’s free, it boosts our mental state, it gives us exercise, and it’s basically homeschooling because we look at birds and moss and stuff.

-So that forced me to dig a little deeper and find these hidden gems in Iowa City or within a couple hours’ drive.
+However, many of the nearby trails and state parks near Iowa City can be crowded.
+That forced me to dig a little deeper and find these hidden gems in Iowa City or within a couple hours’ drive.
 All can be easily navigated to using Google Maps.

 Some caveats: because my kids are 13 and 10, none of these trails are stroller-friendly paved excursions.
 They are, though, relatively short hikes, ranging from just a mile or two to six miles.
 I’m working from home during these pandemic times, so I was interested in places we could go for a satisfying but relatively brief jaunt over lunch or in the evening, as well as further-flung places we could head to on the weekends that would remain uncrowded even on a beautiful Saturday afternoon.